Daniel W. Drezner: Political views

 Drezner rarely discusses his political loyalties, but in 2011 he wrote: "I find liberals write 'even conservative Dan Drezner...' while conservatives often deploy terms like 'academic elitist' or 'RINO'.
 In my case, at this point in time, I believe that last appellation to be entirely fair and accurate.
 I'm not a Democrat, and I don't think I've become more liberal over time."

 Drezner supported the 2003 U.S. invasion of Iraq, writing that "a successful invasion not only eliminates the Iraqi threat, but over the long run it reduces the Arab resentment that feeds Al-Qaeda."

 Drezner was a signatory to a March 2016 open letter by Republican national security community members that opposed Donald Trump as the Republican nominee for U.S. president.
 Drezner announced in July 2017 that he was no longer part of the Republican Party.

 In October 2017, he recommended resignation to Secretary of State Rex Tillerson.

-Drezner wrote that the Trump administration deserved some credit for the 2025 U.S. strikes on Iranian nuclear sites:

-"Knocking out key Iranian nuclear facilities with minimal blowback is a pretty significant accomplishment.
-Enabling Israel to embarrass Iran on the global stage and decapitate much of its top military leadership will yield additional policy dividends.
-The twelve-day air attacks continue a trend in which Iran and its proxies find themselves in a significantly weaker position than they were prior to October 7, 2023."